 Gelman finds Bayes factors generally to be irrelevant, because they compute the relative probabilities of the models conditional on one of them being true.
 Gelman prefers approaches that measure the distance of the data to each of the approximate models (Gelman et al., 2004, p.
 180).
 However, Kass and Raftery (1995) explain that "the logarithm of the marginal probability of the data may also be viewed as a predictive score.
 This is of interest, because it leads to an interpretation of the Bayes factor that does not depend on viewing one of the models as 'true'".

-Two of many possible alternatives are to use
+Three of many possible alternatives are to use

 - pseudo Bayes factors (PsBF) based on a ratio of pseudo marginal likelihoods (PsMLs)